highlevel-assignment/users-app-vue3/README.md

    ```

 ## Microfrontend Integration
-- Exposes the `UserCard` component via Module Federation in `webpack.config.js`.
+- Exposes the `UserList` component via Module Federation in `webpack.config.js`.
 - Designed to be loaded by a shell/host app.
 - Receives `store` and event bus as props from the host.
 - Communicates with the host using the event bus for edit actions and other events.

 ## Usage in Host
-- The host mounts the remote by importing `remoteApp/UserCard` and calling its `mount` function, passing required props.
+- The host mounts the remote by importing `remoteApp/UserList` and calling its `mount` function, passing required props.